After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Medication

 Abdominal cramping and pain are common, especially in the first few days after delivery.
-Take all medicine prescribed by your healthcare provider and continue to take your prenatal vitamins for up to 6 weeks after delivery.
-Tylenol or Advil are commonly used if there are no allergies or interactions with other medications; talk with your doctor before taking other pain medication.
-Please do NOT drive while taking narcotics.
-If the pain increases with time, please seek medical attention.
-You may also use over the counter stool softeners and fiber supplements for constipation.
+Take all medicine prescribed by your doctor and continue to take your prenatal vitamins for up to 6 weeks after delivery.
+Tylenol (acetaminophen) or Advil (ibuprofen) are often used for pain and cramping.
+Talk with your doctor before taking other pain medication.

 Monitor Your Temperature